ThisIsTrin/digital-garden/content/300 Main Notes/Left and Right brain dominants differences.md

 Tags: [[Self Development]]
 # Left and Right brain dominants differences

-Left brained will be more logical and analytical
+Left brained will be more logical and analytical, use logic and reasoning

-Right brain will be more intuitive and subjective
+Right brain will be more intuitive and subjective, uses feeling

 So what is the difference between learning style of left and right brained people?
 [[Different learning style]]